API Reference

 For public chat widgets and ticket creation - allows unauthenticated users to interact with AI

-POST /v1/init-anon-session
+POST /v1/init-session

 {